AshStanton/content-ops-starter/content/pages/index.md

           *   **Actionable Optimization Plan**: A tailored strategy to refine ad targeting, adjust bids, and maximize your ROI.

-          *   **Step-by-Step Implementation Guidance**: We provide clear instructions on how to apply optimization strategies for your ads.

-          *   **Follow-Up Monitoring**: One month of post-optimization monitoring to ensure continued performance and fine-tuning as needed.

         image:
           altText: Featured icon two
           elementId: ''